Best Wood for Pyrography

 It is a favorite amongst pyrographers because of its availability, light color (creating nice contrast with burn lines) and for the way it burns.
 It is easy and smooth to burn on.

-The bonus with basswood is that because it is commonly available, it comes in loads of different shapes, sizes, live edge, no live edge, thick or thin, etc… We know and love Walnut Hollow for their variety of wood as well as the quality!
+The bonus with basswood is that because it’s commonly available, it comes in loads of different shapes, sizes, live edge, no live edge, thick or thin, etc… We know and love Walnut Hollow for their variety of wood, sustainability efforts, as well as the quality!
 Get 15% off your order using the coupon code: WBC15 - Walnut Hollow’s collection of Basswood are always sanded smooth and are ready to burn on:

 Cherry

-Cherry smells amazing when burning and is such a lovely wood to burn on.
+Cherry is such a lovely wood to burn on.
 There are many variations (color and grain) which may be distracting for some, but for others, this adds character.

-It has a warm, reddish tone, rich color to it, and you can create beautifully detailed pyrography art on it at a slightly higher heat setting (or slower pace).
+I love cherry for it’s warm, reddish tone and rich colour.
+You can create beautifully detailed pyrography art on it at a slightly higher heat setting (or slower pace).

 Be careful in adding any finishes (stains or even colourless oils and sealers), as cherry wood darkens quite a bit.
 You can still see the burn lines, but it decreases the contrast the pyrography marks make.